MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

       > [!div class="mx-imgBorder"]
       > [ ![Image showing the client secret.](media/enterprise-web-connector/connectors-enterpriseweb-client-secret.png) ](media/enterprise-web-connector/connectors-enterpriseweb-client-secret.png#lightbox)

-2. If you're using an application as an identity provider for your website as the resource, and a different application to access the website, the client ID will be the application ID of your second app and the client secret will be the secret configured in the second app.
-However, the resource ID will be the ID of your first app.
+2. If you're using an application as an identity provider for your website as the resource, and a different application to access the website, the client ID is the application ID of your second app and the client secret is the secret configured in the second app.
+However, the resource ID is the ID of your first app.

     > [!NOTE]
     > For steps to configure a client application as an identity provider see [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app) and [Configure your App Service or Azure Functions app to use Microsoft Entra login](/azure/app-service/configure-authentication-provider-aad).